-Project BRIDGE (Bringing Resources that Incorporate Development in General Education) is a five year (2007-2012) US Department of Education Grant awarded to SUNY Fredonia for the purpose of enhancing instruction for middle and high school English language learners/Limited English Proficient (ELL/LEP) students.
+Project BRIDGE (Bringing Resources that Incorporate Development in General Education) is a five year (2007-2012) US Department of Education Grant awarded to Fredonia for the purpose of enhancing instruction for middle and high school English language learners/Limited English Proficient (ELL/LEP) students.
 Project BRIDGE accomplishes this end goal via a three pronged approach providing training and support in specific, research based strategies, shown to enhance academic content achievement and academic English language learning for ELL/LEP students.
-Our three target groups include classroom teachers in three specific districts, SUNY Fredonia faculty, and Education Administrators.
+Our three target groups include classroom teachers in three specific districts, Fredonia faculty, and Education Administrators.
 Project BRIDGE was written in consultation with representatives from each of our target groups.

 The components of Project BRIDGE:

 Project BRIDGE Staff:

 Three levels of participants will be involved in this project: